Pravesh-Sudha/100-Days-of-Code/README.md

 - Advantages of Actions over Jenkins
 - 3 Actions file for deploy to k8s, swarm and java with maven, sonar and k8s

+### Day 90: Github Actions project
+- Self-hosted runners
+- Advantages of Using Self-hosted Runners
+- Writing Github actions CI using Self-hosted runner
+- Using Ec2 instance as Self hosted runner

 ... continue updating log for each day ..._

 ## Connect